Thor's Hammer

 Is the pattern always negative?

-No. Like any tension pattern, the felt difficulty depends on what the native does with it.
-Thor's Hammer produces decisive capacity.
-Natives who cultivate deliberate outlets for the apex often produce unusually visible or consequential work.
-Natives who let the apex release unconsciously often find themselves surprised by the outcomes.
+No. Like any tension pattern, the felt difficulty depends on what the person does with it.
+Thor's Hammer can describe decisive capacity.
+Deliberate outlets for the apex often make the pattern easier to use, while unconscious release can feel surprising or costly.